Connect to your cloud server with SSH for this exercise.

 entirely.

-mechanism that restricts how a document or script loaded by one origin can
+This is called the Same-Origin Policy (SOP).
+It is a critical security mechanism that restricts how a document or script loaded by one origin can interact with a resource from another origin.

 Using Cross-Origin Request Sharing (CORS)

-the backend can use HTTP response headers to indicate to the frontend that it
+One way to solve this issue is with Cross-Origin Request Sharing (CORS): the backend can use HTTP response headers to indicate to the frontend that it can perform requests from a different origin.

 The revprod backend already supports sending the appropriate CORS headers to